-Unfortunately, our pets get ill and do injure themselves at times and having a good pet insurance policy allows you to provide the best for your pet while knowing help is there for the cost of unexpected treatment.
+Unfortunately, our pets do get ill and injure themselves from time to time, so having a good pet insurance policy allows you to provide the best for your pet while knowing help is there for the cost of unexpected treatment.

-We advise taking an insurance policy out for all age of pets.
-Although illness is more common in older pets, accidents are more common in younger pets and bills can add up.
-In fact, the younger your pet is when you insure them the better as it means you are less likely to have any existing conditions, which may not be covered by the policy and you can then receive more help covering the cost of any future treatment your pet needs.
+We advise taking an insurance policy out for pets of all ages.
+Although illness is more common in older pets, accidents are more common in younger pets and bills can soon add up.
+In fact, the younger your pet is when you insure them, the better, as it means you are less likely to have any existing conditions which may not be covered by the policy.
+You can then receive more help covering the cost of any future treatment your pet needs.